 Furthermore, Jackson is quoted as saying: “That sketch did more to steer my sense of humour towards over-the-top bloodletting than any horror film did.
 My splatter movies owe as much to Monty Python as they do to any other genre.”

 Related: Young FrankensteinMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.